GiniProj/Last-Haven/formal-elements.md

   ### Usables
   -Exapmles:
-    - Weapons - Guns, Knives and Explosives.
+    -Weapons - Guns, Knives and Explosives.
-    - Supplies - Food, Water and Medicine.
+    -Supplies - Food, Water and Medicine.
-    - Zombies - Different kinds and toughness.
+    -Zombies - Different kinds and toughness.
-    - Building materials - Wood, Steel, Concrete and Leather.
+    -Building materials - Wood, Steel, Concrete and Leather.
-    - Gauges - safety of the base, health and supplies.
+    -Gauges - safety of the base, health and supplies.

 ---
 ### Market Research